PeppeL-G/bagawork/docs/src/routes/(default)/glossary/+page.md

 * The documentation for how the BagaWork framework works
 * Tutorials that teaches you how to build apps in the BagaWork framework
-* An :online-editor you can use for testing apps implemented in BagaWork
+* An :online-editor you can use to implement BagaWork apps
 * Etc.